Pneumatic cylinder

-Like hydraulic cylinders, something forces a piston to move in the desired direction.
+Like in a hydraulic cylinder, something forces a piston to move in the desired direction.
 The piston is a disc or cylinder, and the piston rod transfers the force it develops to the object to be moved.
 Engineers sometimes prefer to use pneumatics because they are quieter, cleaner, and do not require large amounts of space for fluid storage.

 Because the operating fluid is a gas, leakage from a pneumatic cylinder will not drip out and contaminate the surroundings, making pneumatics more desirable where cleanliness is a requirement.
 For example, in the mechanical puppets of the Disney Tiki Room, pneumatics are used to prevent fluid from dripping onto people below the puppets.

 Operation

 General

 Once actuated, compressed air enters into the tube at one end of the piston and imparts force on the piston.
 Consequently, the piston becomes displaced.